Plompi/Reversi/README.md

 # Reversi
-:wave: Hey, this repository contains the reversi python file with an build in AI, which is based on an algorithm.
+:wave: Hey, this repository contains the reversi python file with an built-in AI, which is based on an algorithm.